The springs are responsible for the fast and effortless movement of the keys and their accurate correspondence. We distinguish between 3 types

 3. Coil-springs or spiral springs were used by the German manufacturer Kohlert and by Backun.
 We found them hard to adjust and difficult to work with.

 1. Steel springs have a chance of getting rusty and might finally break.

-3. Bronze springs are like gold springs non-corrosive.
-Their spring elasticity is less vibrand then steel.
+3. Bronze springs are like gold springs - non-corrosive.
+Their spring elasticity is less vibrant than steel.
 If you have problems with corrosion, they are a perfect solution.

-Attention: Keeping your springs always either greezed or oiled will help, to prevent them from breaking.
+Attention: Keeping your springs always either greased or oiled will help to prevent them from breaking.